Back to the blog

 Pros:

-If Black blunders or delays castling, it’s game over.
+If Black makes a single stupid move or postpones castling, the game is over.

 Cons:

-Verdict: A sound and stylish bullet weapon that mixes initiative and control.
+Verdict: A healthy and well-turned bullet weapon challenging initiative with control.

 Why It Works in Bullet: